5zig/Bungee-Reconnect/README.md

 - Send titles and action bar messages (+ animated dots variable) to the players while they're waiting for the reconnect or if they got moved to the fallback server.
 - Configure servers that are to be ignored by this plugin, custom messages, maximum amount of retries and many other things!
 - Compatible with other BungeeCord plugins - its behavior isn't supposed to break anything at all!
-- Provides an for plugin developers.
+- Provides an API for plugin developers.

 API